12 Best Waterfalls in Maryland, From Local Favorites to Hidden Gems

 10. Round Falls, Baltimore

-(also known as Horseshoe Falls) is one of the most hidden waterfalls in Maryland.
+Round Falls (also known as Horseshoe Falls) is one of the most hidden waterfalls in Maryland.
 This man-made fall can be found near Druid Hill Park.
-A short path takes you to a viewing platform where you can take in pretty views of the cascade.
+A short path takes you to a viewing platform where you can take in the pretty views of the cascade.
+Bonus: There are plenty of other beautiful sites at this park, including a massive greenhouse, winding trails, a playground, and historic structures, as well as the nearby Maryland Zoo.

 11. Gunpowder Falls, Middle River

-Need To Know: Open year-round.
-There is an entrance fee and reservation required to enter the park.
+- Need to Know: Open year-round.
+There is an entrance fee, and a reservation is required to enter the park.

-" target="_blank">Gunpowder Falls State Park, Maryland’s biggest state park, is located in both Baltimore County and Harford County.
+Gunpowder Falls State Park, Maryland’s biggest state park, is located in both Baltimore County and Harford County.
 A visit here makes a wonderful day trip for waterfall chasers and lovers of nature.
 The park is full of hiking trails, swimming holes, a beach, and several waterfalls.
 The scenic Waterfall Trail along the Little Gunpowder trail system can be found in the central area of the park.
+It's one of the best hikes, not too far from the city, making it a great little escape.

 12. Lake Roland, Baltimore